microsoft/coyote/docs/_learn/advanced/logging.md

 ## Logging

 The Coyote runtime provides two levels of logging:
-- The `IActorRuntimeLog` interface logs high level actor activity.
+- The `IActorRuntimeLog` interface logs high level `Actor` and `StateMachine` activity.
-- The `ILogger` is a low level logging interface responsible for formatting text output.
+- The `System.IO.TextWriter` interface is used for low level logging formatted as text.

-The default `ILogger` is the`ConsoleLogger` which is used to write output to the `System.Console`.
+The default `Logger` is the`ConsoleLogger` which is used to write output to the `System.Console`.

-The runtime also provides the `IActorRuntimeLogFormatter` interface which is responsible for formatting all runtime log events as text and writing them out using the installed `ILogger`.
+The runtime also provides the `ActorRuntimeLogTextFormatter` base class which is responsible for formatting all runtime log events as text and writing them out using the installed `TextWriter`.
-The default `IActorRuntimeLogFormatter` is implemented by `ActorRuntimeLogFormatter`.

-You can provide your own implementation of `IActorRuntimeLog`, `IActorRuntimeLogFormatter` and/or `ILogger` in order to gain full control over what is logged and how.
+You can provide your own implementation of `IActorRuntimeLog`, `ActorRuntimeLogTextFormatter` and/or `System.IO.TextWriter` in order to gain full control over what is logged and how.
 For an interesting example of this see the `ActorRuntimeLogGraphBuilder` class which implements `IActorRuntimeLog` and generates a directed graph representing all activities that happened during the execution of your actors.